KDE/documentation-docs-kdenlive-org/glossary/useful_information/kdenlive-transitions.rst

 .. versionadded:: 21.08

-In-track ore same-track transition is implemented with Kdenlive 21.08.
+In-track or same-track transition is implemented with Kdenlive 21.08.